 30 ILCS 708/130.
-Grant Accountability and Transparency Act

-105 ILCS 5/10-22.32.
+Grant Accountability and Transparency Act 105 ILCS 5/10-22.32.

 50 ILCS 150/Local Government Travel Expense Control Act 820 ILCS 115/9.5 Ill.
 Wage Payment and Collection Act.

-REVISED: February 28, 2017; October 22, 2019; July 14, 2020

-Religious Holidays

-Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571."
+ADOPTED: February 22, 2011 REVISED: February 28, 2017; October 22, 2019; July 14, 2020 5:60 Page 3 of 3 Religious Holidays Please refer to the following current agreement: Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571."
+For employees not covered by this agreement:

 An employee's request for time off to observe a religious holiday up to a limit of 3 days shall be granted if the employee gives at least 5 days prior notice.
 LEGAL REF.: Religious Freedom Restoration Act, 775 ILCS 35/15.
 Illinois Human Rights Act, 775 ILCS 5/2-101 and 5/2-102.

-REVISED: July 17, 2012 (Legal Reference Only)

-Jury Duty

-- "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571." - "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Paraprofessional and School Related Personnel Council." - "Agreement between Board of Education of Elmhurst Community Unit District 205 and Local No. 73, Service Employees' International Union."
+ADOPTED: February 22, 2011 REVISED: July 17, 2012 (Legal Reference Only) 5:70 Page 1 of 1 Jury Duty Please refer to the following current agreements: - "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571." - "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Paraprofessional and School Related Personnel Council." - "Agreement between Board of Education of Elmhurst Community Unit District 205 and Local No. 73, Service Employees' International Union."
+For employees not covered by these agreements:

 The District will pay full salary during the time an employee is absent due to court duty or, pursuant to a subpoena, serves as a witness or has a deposition taken in any school-related matter pending in court.
 The District will deduct any fees that an employee receives for such duties, less mileage and meal expenses, from the employee's compensation, or make arrangements for the employee to endorse the fee check to the District.
 An employee should give at least 5 days' prior notice of pending court duty to the District.
 LEGAL REF.: 105 ILCS5/10-20.7.